lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 }
 ```

 The `TransactionModel` represents the data model that a service layer would deliver to the viewController.
-The data is not delivered exactly as it should be - we will revisit this in a future post.
+The data is not delivered exactly as it should be - I will revisit this in the next post.
 It does not matter that the data is coming from two different sources.
 What matters is that the data can be coerced to the same format, which allows the processing for the two sources to be identical - think: protocols.

 I have created data to represent the two input streams: `authorizedData` and `postedData`.
 Both streams are simply arrays of `TransactionModel`s.
 Each transaction looks similar to this: